cgrates/cgrates/docs/ers.rst

 	Defines the timezone for source content which does not carry that information.
 If undefined, default one from *general* section will be used.

 filters
 	List of filters to pass for the reader to process the event.
+For the dynamic content (prefixed with *~*) following special variables are available:

+	* **\*vars**
+		Request related shared variables between processors, populated especially by core functions.
+The data put inthere is not automatically transfered into requests sent to CGRateS, unless instructed inside templates.

+	* **\*req**
+		Request read from the source.
+In case of file content without field name, the index will be passed instead of field source path.

+	* **\*hdr**
+		Header values (available only in case of *\*file_fwv*).
+In case of file content without field name, the index will be passed instead of field source path.

+	* **\*trl**
+		Trailer values (available only in case of *\*file_fwv*).
 In case of file content without field name, the index will be passed instead of field source path.

 flags
 	Special tags enforcing the actions/verbs done on an event.
 There are two types of flags: **main** and **auxiliary**.